JustineClaro/WD---SEATWORK-2/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+- Resume Website
+- Use HTML and CSS

 ### Key Components
 <!-- TODO: List of Key Components -->